How to Plan a Bike Trip: Km or Miles Should You Average in One Day

 What we really advise not to do is to set fixed trip stages, meaning getting from A to B on day one, from B to C on day two, and so on.

-Keep your trip as open as you can, follow people’s suggestions, be ready to modify your route and plan.
-If you have a fixed amount of days, and those are not many (maybe two weeks or less), what we suggest is to cut in distance, do less to do more.
+Keep your trip as open as you can, follow people’s suggestions, and be ready to modify your route and plan.
+If you have a fixed amount of days, and those are not many (maybe two weeks or less), what we suggest is to cut in distance, and do less to do more.
 Plan more days for rest than what you think you’ll need because you could find a great use for that extra time.

 For some people cycling is more about challenging themselves, trying to break their limits, we don’t criticize that but we have a very different mindset.
 For us, it’s more about exploring places, enjoying the road, learning about the people and costumes and ways of living, in short: slow tourism.
 What we found out is that people with a similar bike touring style tend to stay more on the road, while those going for the challenges usually get tired faster and eventually give up.
 That’s what we saw.